-Regulation Particulars Time Limit 14 14 The listed entity shall pay all such fees or charges, as applicable, to the recognised stock exchange(s), in the manner specified by SEBI or the recognised Stock Exchange (s). within 30 days of the end year 33(3) The listed entity shall submit annual audited stand- alone financial results with audit report and State- ment on Impact of Audit Qualifications applicable only for audit report with modified opinion to the stock exchange within 60 days from the end of the financial year 34 The listed entity shall submit the annual report to the stock exchange within twenty one working days of it being approved and adopted in the annual general meeting
+Regulation Particulars Time Limit 14 The listed entity shall pay all such fees or charges, as applicable, to the recognised stock exchange(s), in the manner specified by SEBI or the recognised Stock Exchange (s). within 30 days of the end of financial year 33(3) The listed entity shall submit annual audited standalone financial results with audit report and Statement on Impact of Audit Qualifications applicable only for audit report with modified opinion to the stock exchange within 60 days from the end of the financial year If listed entity has subsidiaries, it shall, while submitting annual audited standalone financial results, also submit annual audited consolidated financial results along with the audit report and Statement on Impact of Audit Qualifications applicable only for audit report with modified opinion.
+In case of audit reports with unmodified opinion(s), the listed entity shall furnish a declaration to that effect to the Stock Exchange while publishing the annual audited financial results.
+The listed entity shall also submit the audited or limited reviewed financial results in respect of the last quarter along-with the results for the entire financial year)